Site

 be a PRIMARY factor into your decision process

-NINTH be aware that well bred pups in the
+be aware that well bred

-US average $900 - 1500 and if the
+US average $1500-3000 and if the

 selling price is significantly above that for an 8-12 week old